finalv2/cwp-decap-test/resources/reporting-infant-substance-exposure-things-to-consider.md

 tags:
   - resource
   - prevention
+description: Questions from Washington State for providers to think about when assessing risk with birthing parents, including checking bias.
 ---
-Questions from Washington State for providers to think about when assessing risk with birthing parents, including checking bias.